Dairy barn with solar panels

 While all farmers are farming the sun by capturing sunlight and CO² from the atmosphere to grow crops and food, there is an additional way to harness the power of the sun for another type of energy Canadians depend on.
 Many farms in recent years have opted to install solar panels – typically, on the roofs of their barns and other outbuildings.
 This can immediately lower farms' energy costs (not to mention reduce their carbon footprint).
 And like biogas, solar photovoltaic systems can also be scaled up to produce excess energy, which, in many provinces, can be sold back into the grid – truly, an example of solar farming.
 This could be why it is the more common form of renewable energy production on Canadian farms according to the 2021 Census.

-Solar energy production, harnessed through solar panels and batteries, is the most common form of renewable energy production on Canadian farms, having doubled over the past five years.
+Solar energy production, harnessed through solar panels and batteries, is the most common form of renewable energy production on Canadian farms, having doubled in five years from 2016 to 2021.3

 Solar panels on a dairy farm